anonymous399764/AnonymousEEG2TEXT/README.md

 Mat to Pickle file/           # Dataset-format conversion utilities
 ```

-## Notes for reviewers

-- Data, checkpoints, cached model downloads, and local training outputs are intentionally excluded from version control.
-Result summaries and prediction artifacts needed to audit reported numbers are retained where licensing permits.
-- BERTScore can vary slightly across package/model versions and hardware.
-Record the environment and report seed aggregates rather than a single favorable run.
-- The primary result is sentence-disjoint, free greedy decoding.
-Do not compare it to teacher-forced scores or to results generated under a split with overlapping sentences.

 ## Acknowledgements

 This implementation builds on ZuCo, S4D, BART, and contrastive-learning research.
 Please cite the original dataset and method papers when using the data or underlying components.